Resolving Life's Challenges to Get You to a BETTER PLACE

-Understanding equitable distribution in Chicago
+Understanding Equitable Distribution in Chicago

 The equitable distribution process follows distinct stages.
 Each of the following aspects has its challenges:

-- Identification — This stage involves making a complete inventory of all assets and debts, then designating whether each item is a marital or separate asset or obligation.
+- Identification— This stage involves making a complete inventory of all assets and debts, then designating whether each item is a marital or separate asset or obligation.
 The first challenge is ensuring that the opposing party has been completely transparent in the financial disclosure and is not attempting to hide assets.
 The second challenge is examining the origin and use of significant assets to see whether they belong to the marital estate.
-The general rule is that property and debt acquired prior to the marriage and after a legal separation is separate, whereas property and debt acquired during the union is marital.
+The general rule is that property and debt acquired prior to the marriage and after a legal separation are separate, whereas property and debt acquired during the union are marital.
 Gifts and inheritances received during the marriage are separate but can become marital property if they are used for the mutual benefit of the spouses.

-- Distribution — The court relies on several factors when deciding how to make a fair distribution, including the length of the marriage, any written agreement signed before or during the marriage that concerns property, the income and earning potential of each spouse, and the contribution of each spouse toward the acquisition or dissipation of assets.
+- Distribution— The court relies on several factors when deciding how to make a fair distribution, including the length of the marriage, any written agreement signed before or during the marriage that concerns property, the income and earning potential of each spouse, and the contribution of each spouse toward the acquisition or dissipation of assets.
 For example, if one spouse worked for years while the other earned a professional degree, the judge must determine how much ownership of the professional practice the supporting spouse deserves.